-- (a) Emission Limits: Mass emissions from the gas/light liquid service and oil service components listed above shall not exceed the limits listed in Tables 5.1-3 and 5.1-4.
-Compliance with these limits shall be assessed through compliance with the monitoring, recordkeeping, and reporting (MRR) conditions listed in this permit. - (b) Operational Limits: Operation of the equipment listed in Table C.1-1 above and the gas gathering system shall conform to the requirements listed in District Rule 331.D and E. Compliance with these limits shall be assessed through compliance with the monitoring, recordkeeping and reporting (MRR) conditions listed in this permit.
-In addition, HVI shall meet the following: - 1.
-GCS Use.
-The gas collection system (GCS) including the Bell Lease gas plant compressors associated with the GCS shall be in operation when the equipment connected to the GCS system at the facility is in use.
-The GCS system also includes headers, manifolds, piping, valves, and flanges associated with the GCS system.
-The GCS system shall be maintained and operated to minimize the release of emissions from all systems, including pressure relief valves and gauge hatches and any components belonging to the oil and gas separators and weigh meters listed above.
+- (a) Emission Limits: Mass emissions from the gas/light liquid service and oil service components listed in Table C.1-1 shall not exceed the limits listed in Tables 5.1-3 and 5.1-4.
+Compliance with these limits shall be assessed through compliance with the monitoring, recordkeeping, and reporting (MRR) conditions listed in this permit. - (b) Operational Limits: Operation of the equipment listed in this section shall conform to the requirements listed in District Rule 331.D and E. Compliance with these limits shall be assessed through compliance with the monitoring, record keeping and reporting conditions in this permit.
+In addition HVI shall meet the following requirements: - 1.
+VRS Use.
+The vapor recovery system (VRS) and the gas collection system (GCS) shall be in operation when the equipment items at the facility connected to these systems are in use.
+These systems include piping, valves, and flanges associated with the systems.
+The systems shall be maintained and operated to minimize the release of emissions from all systems, including pressure relief valves and gauge hatches.